Mikey-E/CSEC-5010-03-23194-Spring-2023-Final-Project/README.md

 # COSC-5010-03-23194-Spring-2023-Final-Project

+This software stores any information in encrypted files.
+It can be thought of as like Notepad, but "Notepad *secure*" because it does not leave plaintext .txt files but rather encrypted files called .serval files.

+In the interest of usability, this final version allows users to use any password they want, even if it is possibly insecure, however it still makes sure to warn them on both the GUI and terminal if they are doing so.

 ## Usage

 Depending on your operating system and/or settings, it may be necessary to run the terminal with adiministrator priveleges.